Best Apples for Apple Pie

 The beautiful thing about a vegetable peeler is that it takes off the thinnest level of the peel without digging into the apple flesh.
-The trouble is, it can be tough to get the vegetable peeler to dig into the smooth apple peel.
+It can be tough to get the vegetable peeler to dig into the smooth apple peel.
 However, I’ve got a solution!

 If your vegetable peeler keeps “bouncing” off the smooth apple peel, the problem is you need a “starting point”.
 To create that starting point, simply chop off a thin layer at the top of the apple, by the stem.
 Then use your vegetable peeler, starting from the sliced top and move down.
 You’ll be able to shave off thin slices of the peel.
 It’s perfect!

 Look, we’re not going for 100% shaved apples here.
 It’s OK if bits of the peel remains — it will remind people that this is a HOMEMADE apple pie!